HDL Focus Areas, Credentials & Minors

-Youth Development Focus Area & Credential (starting January 2020)
+Youth Development Focus Area & Credential (coming soon)

 The Youth Development focus area is for students who want to become professionals that work with youth (ages 5 and up) in urban settings outside of a classroom.
 Coursework leads to the Illinois Gateways School Age and Youth Development Credential (see below), and prepares students to create spaces, programs and organizations that develop young people’s emotional, physical, social and intellectual selves, as well as help young people find their voice and place in society.

 What are Illinois Gateway Credentials?